 SWEDBO annual prize

-With start 2021, SWEDBO will annually award the best PhD thesis in Developmental Biology.
+With start 2021, SWEDBO biannually awards the best PhD thesis in Developmental Biology in Scandinavia.
 The prize is a personal prize aimed to recognise the best thesis in Developmental biology, Stem Cell Biology, Cell/Tissue Regeneration or related areas.
-The awardee recieves:

-Speaker invitation to the next upcoming Nordic Meeting on Development, Stem Cells and Regeneration (all expenses covered)
+• Speaker invitation to the 5th Nordic Meeting on Development, Stem Cells and Regeneration in Uppsala 26-28th of August (travel, hotel and registration will be covered)

 The winner will be announced on our website, the information will be distributed via email, twitter and the SWEDBO newsletter.